 Any visit to the Willamette Valley starts with the memory of legendary University of Oregon distance runner Steve Prefontaine, a native Oregonian who transformed the world of track and field in the early 1970’s.
 After his death, Pre’s legacy would live on as Eugene and Hayward Field hosted countless world-class track events, including the U.S. Olympic Trials in 1972, 1976 and 1980.

-Best known as the tranquil setting for Oregon’s wine country, the expansive Willamette Valley is now home to its very own Oregon Wine Country Half Marathon each summer.
+Best known as the tranquil setting for Oregon’s wine country, the expansive Willamette Valley is now home to its very own Oregon Wine Country Half Marathon, held annually on Labor Day weekend.
 Runners from across the country have a chance to experience both the magnificent scenery and the renowned wineries of the Yamhill Valley, as the course winds through the Dundee Hills and concludes in winery-laden downtown Carlton, where a finish line festival of wine, food and fun awaits.